Voices Of Innovation: DHL

 A good example is our SmartLock IoT solution.
 The challenge was to improve shipment security and visibility for high-value supply chains.
 Before moving forward, we validated that IoT-enabled smart locks were reliable, could integrate with our systems, and deliver meaningful value.
 Only then did we test them in real operations.

-3. Beyond internal DHL operations, how does the center serve as a platform for Singapore’s trade agencies and local SMEs to test and scale their own innovations?
+3. For Singapore, does the Center also serve as a platform for trade agencies and local SMEs to test and scale home grown innovations?

 We have dedicated Innovation Managers embedded in all DHL Innovation Centers who are responsible for driving Proof‑of‑Concepts (PoCs) within their regions.
 They match problem statements with emerging solutions and use a multi‑pronged approach to identify promising solution providers.
 This includes desktop research and tapping into our ecosystem of partners such as IMDA and EnterpriseSG, two of Singapore’s key trade and innovation agencies.
 In addition, we host a dedicated campaign page on DHL.com, the DHL Warehouse of Innovation, which serves as a gateway connecting startups and suppliers with DHL’s logistics network for real‑world collaboration and scaling of solutions.